-Cumulatively, the proposed service changes would have a net fiscal impact of \$3.08 million per year and generate approximately 291,000 new passenger boardings per year, at a rate of \$10.60, which is comparable to SacRT's systemwide average of approximately \$10.
+Cumulatively, the proposed service changes would have an annual cost of \$3.21 million per year excluding fare revenue.
+They would generate approximately 256,131 new passenger boardings per year, at a rate of \$12.53 per passenger, slightly above SacRT's systemwide average of approximately \$10.
+Net cost, after fare revenue, would be \$2.92 million per year.